-For several decades, I have been intrigued by trying to understand how people develop the important close relationships in their lives, and how these potential sources of joy and support can unexpectedly become major stressors as the relationships deteriorate.
-I study relationships from a broad cognitive-behavioral perspective and have spent many years observing how partners in a relationship interact with each other and how they think about and interpret those interactions.
-This work incorporates such strategies as bringing couples into our laboratory to watch them interact and coding their behaviors, obtaining self-report measures from community couples through the Internet, and collecting daily diary reports through automated telephone dial-in systems.
+For several decades, we have been intrigued by trying to understand how people develop the important close relationships in their lives and how these potential sources of joy and support can unexpectedly become major stressors if the relationships deteriorate.
+We study relationships from a broad cognitive-behavioral perspective and have spent many years observing how partners in a relationship interact with each other and how they think about and interpret those interactions and how that impacts them emotionally.
+This research incorporates such strategies as bringing couples into our laboratory to watch them interact and coding their behaviors, assessing how they respond to each other emotionally during these interactions, obtaining self-report measures from community couples through the Internet, and collecting daily reports regarding their relationships in everyday life.
 Thus, we use a variety of approaches to try to understand the complex phenomena in couples’ relationships over their life span, ranging from couples who are dating to newlyweds to aging couples.

-My major reason for trying to understand intimate relationships is to establish an empirical basis for developing and evaluating a variety of interventions for couples in different contexts.
-That is, I conduct psychotherapy outcome research with couples who are experiencing a range of issues.
-During my research career spanning more than 38 years, I have helped to develop the theoretical, empirical, and clinical base for cognitive-behavioral couple therapy for assisting distressed couples.
-In several treatment outcome investigations, I have demonstrated the effectiveness of these interventions; these findings along with those of other investigators have made cognitive-behavioral couple therapy the most extensively validated treatment for distressed couples.
-I also am strongly committed to translating the interventions that I have developed into practical guides for practicing therapists.
-Therefore, in addition to publishing empirical findings, I have co-authored two books for therapists detailing how to conduct cognitive-behavioral couple therapy.
+A major reason for our lab to attempt to understand intimate relationships is to establish an empirical basis for developing and evaluating a variety of interventions for couples in different contexts.
+That is, our lab conducts psychotherapy outcome research with couples who are experiencing a range of issues.
+During my research career spanning more than four decades, we have helped to develop the theoretical, empirical, and clinical base for cognitive-behavioral couple therapy for assisting distressed couples.
+In several treatment outcome investigations, we have demonstrated the effectiveness of these interventions; these findings along with those of other investigators have made cognitive-behavioral couple therapy one of the most extensively validated treatment for distressed couples.
+We also are strongly committed to translating the interventions that we have developed into practical guides for practicing therapists.
+Therefore, in addition to publishing empirical findings, I have co-authored three books for therapists detailing how to conduct cognitive-behavioral couple therapy, both for relationship distress and addressing individual psychological difficulties in a relational context.

 COUPLES AND INDIVIDUAL FUNCTIONING: HEALTH CONCERNS AND PSYCHOPATHOLOGY